How To Claim For A Crash With An Ambulance, Police Car Or Fire Engine

-By Daniel Archer.
-Last Updated On 4th May 2022.
+By Cat Way.
+Last Updated On 28th June 2023.
 We all know what a great job the emergency services in the UK do every day.
 Saving thousands of lives a year, and keeping us all safe and secure.
 However, from time to time the emergency services themselves are involved in accidents with the public.

 Making an emergency services vehicle accident claim is a complicated affair, as the bureaucracy involved in making a claim is significant.
-We have put this short guide together to help people cut through the red tape when making an emergency services compensation claim.
+We have put this short guide together to help people cut through the red tape when making a claim for an:

 If you have any questions regarding what to do if someone hits your car (emergency vehicle or otherwise), we are here to help with the legal side of things.
 Get in touch with us today.
 We could connect you with one of our expert lawyers if we think your claim is valid.